fastapi/sqlmodel/docs/tutorial/where.md

 * **`SELECT`** is used to tell the SQL database what **columns** to return.
 * **`WHERE`** is used to tell the SQL database what **rows** to return.

-The size of the table in the two dimensions depend mostly on those two keywords.
+The size of the table in the two dimensions depends mostly on those two keywords.

 ### `SELECT` Land